 Did you ever dream about how cool it would be if you could explore unknown wonders of the world as Indiana Jones did?
 If your answer is yes, then you should be happy to know that there are still some places where you can do that today.
-With that said, check out these 20 incredible wonders of the world that will blow you away and make sure to stick around for #7.
+With that said, check out these 20 incredible wonders of the world.

 20. The Pyramids

 Obviously, Egypt’s famous pyramids are the first things that come to people’s minds when they think about the wonders of the world.
 The pyramids were built back in 2630 B.C. and experts believe that more than 100,000 slaves were required to build them.
 Therefore, everyone should make sure to visit them.

 If you are thinking about an interesting place to visit during your next holiday, then we advise you to head over to Turkey and visit Gobkeli Tepe.
 This is a prehistorical place filled with carved stones that will make your jaw drop!

 Since we are talking about ancient structures that are classified as wonders of the world, then we have to mention the Hypogeum of Hal-Saflieni.
 This is a subterranean structure located in Malta and it dates back to 3300-3000 B.C.